rustfoundation/safety-critical-rust-coding-guidelines/CONTRIBUTING.md

 ### 4) Create the PR

-Once an issue has been well-developed enough, a subcommittee member will mark the issue with the label `sign-off: create pr` to denote the contributor should create a PR based on the contents of the latest comment containing the generated guideline from
+Once an issue has been well-developed enough, a subcommittee member will mark the issue with the label `sign-off: create pr` to denote that you should create a Pull Request.

+The contents of the PR should be based on the latest bot comment containing the generated guideline from
 [2) Guideline Generated as a Comment](#2-guideline-generated-as-a-comment).